 Once you've set a subdomain and URL slugs for members, teams, and appointment types you wish to schedule, you can generate URLs to give to your clients.
-TimeZest provides an automatic tool to easily generate these URLs, which can be found in the URL-based Scheduling page.
+TimeZest provides an automatic tool to easily generate these URLs, which can be found in the Appointment Types page.

-To use the tool, simply select the resource and appointment type you wish to schedule — TimeZest will then display the URL you can use to schedule that combination.
+To use the tool, simply select the resource or team, TimeZest will then display the URL beneath the Appointment type.
 Click the icon next to the URL to copy it to the clipboard.

 If you're using the URL in a ConnectWise Manage email template, you can simply use it as is — ConnectWise Manage will automatically replace the